kanishka6718/restaurant-data-analysis-project/README.md

-# restaurant-data-analysis-project

-## 🍽️ Restaurant Orders SQL Project
+# 🍽️ Restaurant Orders SQL Project
 This project is a hands-on SQL analysis of a fictional restaurant's order data.
 The goal was to move beyond solving standalone SQL queries and explore real-world datasets — asking the right questions, writing efficient queries, and uncovering insights from raw data.

 ## 📁 Dataset